 If the tomato were a person – I imagine a sun-kissed Italian basking in the kitchen garden with a glass of Chainti.
 Sun loving and revelling in life outdoors.

 But the UK climate is not Italian.
 We have fewer sunshine hours and lower light levels and a shorter growing season than the Med.

 There are therefore certain advantages to growing tomatoes under glass in the UK.
 Long hot summers are not guaranteed so the energy amplification of glass and the extended growing season are so useful.
 Greenhouse grown tomatoes are also less susceptible to blight than those grown outside.

 Watering is an important consideration.
 On a sunny day in summer I will water my greenhouse tomatoes twice a day.
 Admittedly, they are container grown but regular watering is important to ensure good growth and prevent poor ripening.
-Outside, especially in good soil, less frequent watering will be required as the plant will loose less moisture to the atmosphere than in a hothouse.
+Outside, especially in good soil, less frequent watering will be required as the plant will lose less moisture to the atmosphere than in a hothouse.

 Many people who want to grow tomatoes just don’t have a greenhouse of course.
 They’re an expensive investment, unsuitable for the smaller garden and impossible on a roof terrace or balcony.